 The program is meant as preparation for those entering management careers in government for the first time or as career development for those already employed who are seeking upward mobility in public management.

-Offered at our UT Arlington main campus, traditional MPA offers students 6 emphasis areas comprised of courses specializing in each specific area.
-MPA students choosing the Traditional MPA, will be able to maintain a flexible schedule - enrolling as a full-time or part-time student.
-The Traditional MPA Program admits new students every fall, spring and summer semester.
+Offered at our UT Arlington main campus, the On-Campus MPA offers students 6 emphasis areas comprised of courses specializing in each specific area.
+MPA students choosing the On-Campus MPA, will be able to maintain a flexible schedule - enrolling as a full-time or part-time student.
+The On-Campus MPA Program admits new students every fall, spring and summer semester.
 The program is designed to be completed in two academic years (2 Fall and 2 Spring semesters) by full-time students.

 The online program provides a convenient, flexible way for working professionals or recent graduates to earn their MPA degree, regardless of their schedule or location, without sacrificing academic quality.
 Students are not required to attend the campus at any time.
 The program is designed to be completed in seven semesters by part-time students.
 Students sequentially take two eight-week courses per term except in Summer where courses are taken simultaneously.
 For more details including courses, admission requirements, and costs, see our online MPA program website or call our enrollment specialist at 866-489-2810.